 With Blanche White

-Evelyn's performances got positive reviews and her future seemed bright.
-In an interview she said "The studio belt is naturally steeped in an atmosphere of artificiality.
-If one lives there too long one becomes unreal."
+Her performances were getting positive reviews and her future in Hollywood seemed bright.
+One writer described her as "extremely appealing".
 After her parents divorced she moved into an apartment at 6231 De Longpre Avenue in Los Angeles with her mother.
-Her older sister Pauline Nelson became an actress too.
-In 1922 Evelyn began a passionate affair with married actor Wallace Reid.
+Her older sister Pauline Nelson had also become an actress.
+Evelyn began a passionate affair with married actor Wallace Reid in 1922.
 He quickly ended the relationship because he was fearful it would ruin his career.
-Tragically in January of 1923 Wallace died from influenza.
-She was devastated by his death and fell into a deep depression.
-Evelyn was being forced to work long hours at the studio.
+Sadly in January of 1923 Wallace died from influenza.
+According to her friends Evelyn started dating another famous married actor.
+When this romance ended she was devastated and fell into a deep depression.
+She was also being forced to work long hours at the studio.
 By the time she finished filming Desert Rider in June of 1923 she was physically and emotionally exhausted.

 With Jack Hoxie